i-doit/api-client-php/README.md

 One sweet thing about i-doit's API you can (and should) use one user session for your stuff.
 This saves resources on the server side and allows you to perform a lot more calls in a short time.

-The session handling is done by the API client.
+The session handling is done by the API client library.
 You just need to login.
 And if you are nice you want to logout after your work is done.

 ~~~ {.php}
 use bheisig\idoitapi\API;